johnwcowan/r7rs-work/BuffersCowan.md

 (buffer-point-at-end? buffer) == (eobp)

-=== Markers ===
+### Markers

-If the ''advancing?'' argument to `make-marker` is true, then if an insertion is done at or before the marker, the marker will automatically be repositioned to point to the end of the insertion.
+If the *advancing?* argument to `make-marker` is true, then if an insertion is done at or before the marker, the marker will automatically be repositioned to point to the end of the insertion.

 (buffer-marker? obj) == (markerp obj)